jorgebucaran/fisher/man/man7/fisher-faq.md

 ### How is Fisherman faster than oh-my-fish/Wahoo, etc?

 Fisherman ameliorates the slow shell start problem using a flat dependency tree instead of loading a directory hierarchy per plugin.
 This also means that Fisherman performance does not decline depending on the number of plugins installed.
-See also `Flat Tree` in `fisher(7)`.
+See also `Flat Tree` in `fisher help tour`.

 ### Why don't you contribute your improvements back to oh-my-fish instead of creating a new project?